donam1607/Technicaltest/README.md

 📘 Technical Test – Fullstack Web Application

-A fullstack application built with NestJS, PostgreSQL, and React.
+- A fullstack application built with NestJS, PostgreSQL, and React.
 The project includes a backend API for managing student scores and a frontend UI for searching and displaying results.

+📌 Seed Data Note

+- In this project, the seeder only imports the first 9 student records from the diem_thi_thpt_2024.csv file.
+This is because my personal laptop processes large CSV files slowly, so limiting the seed to 9 entries ensures the seeding process runs smoothly.

 📂 Project Structure